Be Unshakable in Your Decision Making (Use this 2 Part Framework)

 How much more energy, time, and progress would you have if every time you had to make a decision you knew exactly what to do?

-When you are not confident in your ability to make decisions, you become very fearful of making the wrong decision, so we put it off until 'later'.
+When we are not confident in our ability to make decisions, we become very fearful of making the wrong decision, so we put it off.
 This indecisiveness becomes mental torture, for ourselves and those that are looking to us to make these decisions.

 There is a clear cut, super simple framework for you in solving any decision dilemma you may face.
 It's what I used for years and how I empowered my teams when they needed to make decisions.